Syntocinon Side Effects

 Applies to oxytocin: solution

-Along with its needed effects, oxytocin (the active ingredient contained in Syntocinon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, oxytocin (the active ingredient contained in Syntocinon) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking oxytocin:Rare
+If any of the following side effects occur while taking oxytocin, check with your doctor or nurse immediately:Rare

 - convulsions (seizures)